This story is co-published with The River, a regional newsroom from Chronogram magazine.

 New York may also have learned its lesson.
 In 2017, the state passed the $2.5 billion Clean Water Infrastructure Act, which included $1.5 billion in grants for local governments to improve their water infrastructure.

 Congressman Antonio Delgado, whose district includes Hoosick Falls, has also been pushing for the federal government to address chemicals in tap water.
-He sponsored a bill to get PFAS chemicals included chemicals included on the EPA’s Toxic Release Inventory; the bill was passed as part of the National Defense Authorization Act last year.
+He sponsored a bill to get PFAS chemicals included on the EPA’s Toxic Release Inventory; the bill was passed as part of the National Defense Authorization Act last year.

 Mayor Rogers said Monday the village had not seen any tainted water since the advisory was lifted four days earlier.